 In our test systems, a file with 1 million records can be extracted, anonymized with whirlpool methods, normalized and loaded into Database table in less than 8 minutes, without using parallelization.

 No reviews have been submitted.
 Do you use Axional Analytics Suite?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!